allenlin90/programmingLearning/javascriptLearning/modernReactWithRedux/README.md

 ## Testing Execution
 1. In this case, as `term` is the `state` set for the component, it will change every time when the user gives something to the input.
 1. Therefore, giving no 2nd argument and give the array with `[term]` actually work the same in this case.
-1. On the other hand, if we pass an empty array as the 2nd argument, the code will only be trigerred once.
+1. On the other hand, if we pass an empty array as the 2nd argument, the code will only be triggered once.
 1. In most of the cases, we will use scenarios with an empty array or array of elements.
 We rarely don't pass any argument.

 ## Async Code in useEffect